 - Sand casting utilizes a fine sand mixture to press onto a pattern to form the mold into which the aluminum is poured.
 Sand casting is a slower process, but usually more economical for smaller quantities (one to tens of thousands), intricate designs or when a very large casting is required.
 Typically, start-up costs are 4-10x less than perm mold or high pressure die cast, and change-outs from one product to the next takes minutes, rather than the hours sometimes required for other methods, so very low volumes are feasible.

-To learn more, reach out to our experts at Ermak for free quotes and advice.
+Reach out to our experts at Ermak for free quotes and advice.